athos/trenchman/README.md

 usage: trench [<flags>]

 Flags:
       --help               Show context-sensitive help (also try --help-long and --help-man).
   -p, --port=PORT          Connect to the specified port.
       --port-file=FILE     Specify port file that specifies port to connect to.
 Defaults to .nrepl-port.
   -P, --protocol=nrepl     Use the specified protocol.
 Possible values: n[repl], p[repl].
 Defaults to nrepl.
   -s, --server=[(nrepl|prepl)://]host[:port]
                            Connect to the specified URL (e.g. prepl://127.0.0.1:5555).
   -e, --eval=EXPR          Evaluate an expression.
   -f, --file=FILE          Evaluate a file.
   -m, --main=NAMESPACE     Call the -main function for a namespace.
+      --init-ns=NAMESPACE  Initialize REPL with the specified namespace.
+Defaults to "user".
   -C, --color=auto         When to use colors.
 Possible values: always, auto, none.
 Defaults to auto.
       --version            Show application version.
 ```

 ### Connecting to a server